(Rubeola; Morbilli; 9-Day Measles)

 Contraindications to the vaccine include generalized cancers (eg, leukemia, lymphoma), immunodeficiency, and therapy with immunosuppressants (eg, corticosteroids, irradiation, alkylating agents, antimetabolites).
 HIV infection is a contraindication only if immunosuppression is severe (CDC immunologic category 3 with CD4 < 15%); if not, the risks of wild measles outweigh the risk of acquiring measles from the live vaccine.
 Reasons to defer vaccination include pregnancy, serious febrile illness, active untreated TB, or recent administration of antibody (as whole blood, plasma, or any immune globulin).
 Duration of deferral depends on the type and dose of immune globulin preparation given but may be as long as 11 mo.

 Prevention in susceptible contacts is possible by giving the vaccine within 3 days of exposure.
-If vaccine should be deferred, immune globulin 0.25 mL/kg IM (maximum dose, 15 mL) is given immediately (within 6 days), with vaccination given 5 to 6 mo later if medically appropriate (eg, if the patient is no longer pregnant).
-An exposed immunodeficient patient with a contraindication to vaccination is given immune globulin 0.5 mL/kg IM (maximum, 15 mL).
+If vaccine should be deferred, immune globulin 0.50 mL/kg IM (maximum dose, 15 mL) is given immediately (within 6 days), with vaccination given 5 to 6 mo later if medically appropriate.
+Exposed, severely immunodeficient patients, regardless of vaccination status, and pregnant women who are not immune to measles are given immune globulin 400 mg/kg IV.
 Immune globulin should not be given simultaneously with vaccine.

 In an institutional outbreak (eg, schools), susceptible contacts who refuse or cannot receive vaccination and who also do not receive immune globulin should be excluded from the affected institution until 21 days after onset of rash in the last case.
 Exposed, susceptible healthcare workers should be excluded from duty from 5 days after their first exposure to 21 days after their last exposure, even if they receive postexposure prophylaxis.